kubedb/docs/docs/guides/mongodb/clustering/sharding.md

 Please note that KubeDB operator has created a new Secret called `mongo-sh-auth` _(format: {mongodb-object-name}-auth)_ for storing the password for `mongodb` superuser.
 This secret contains a `username` key which contains the _username_ for MongoDB superuser and a `password` key which contains the _password_ for MongoDB superuser.

-If you want to use custom or existing secret please specify that when creating the MongoDB object using `spec.databaseSecret.secretName`.
+If you want to use custom or existing secret please specify that when creating the MongoDB object using `spec.authSecret.name`.
 While creating this secret manually, make sure the secret contains these two keys containing data `username` and `password`.
-For more details, please see [here](/docs/concepts/databases/mongodb.md#specdatabasesecret).
+For more details, please see [here](/docs/guides/mongodb/concepts/mongodb.md#specdatabasesecret).

 ## Connection Information